 Many people go fishing, snorkeling, or diving on a boat.
 What a life!
 40% of all Kiwi boaties live in Auckland.
 There is even a sailing competition up to the Fiji islands every year.

 The best beaches are in the north of New Zealand.
 The farther to the north, the warmer, more deserted, and natural the places are on the way.
 Local residents, Maori, mostly live north of Auckland.
 They are engaged in farming and fishing.
 Sometimes there are even whole cities where only Maori live.

-Although I think the best ones are mostly located in North Island as this is a warmer and sandier part of New Zealand.
+However, I think the best ones are mostly located on the North Island as this is a warmer and sandier part of New Zealand.
 However, there are quite a few stunning beaches in the South too: